 Coal-burning power plants remain the single largest source of human-made CO2 emissions worldwide

-The industry is in decline, but to avert climate catastrophe we need to stop it in its tracks now: no new coal power plants, no new mines and a just transition for workers to a low carbon economy.
+But to avert climate catastrophe we need to stop it in its tracks now: no new coal power plants, no new mines and a just transition for workers to a low carbon economy.

 Campain for Climate Change has recently supported two massively successful campaigns against further coal mining projects: Ende Gelände and Reclaim the Power - End Coal Now.
 For more details about these two campaigns, you can read the most recent blogs about them:

 NEW: Carbon Brief released an analysis of the UK's energy consumption in 2016.
 For the first time in the UK, electricity generated by wind overtook coal for the year, showing the rising strength of renewable energy and the collapse of the coal industry.